wamp-proto/wamp-proto/rfc/text/advanced/ap_50_payload_passthru_mode.md

     ]
 ```

-**About supported serializers and cryptographic cyphers**
+**About supported serializers and cryptographic ciphers**

 WAMP works as infrastructure for delivering messages between peers.
 Regardless of what encryption algorithm
 and serializer were chosen for `Payload Passthru Mode`, *Router* will not inspect and analyze related encryption
 message options and payload.
 It is up to an application side code responsibility to use serializers and
-cyphers known to every peer involved into message processing.
+ciphers known to every peer involved into message processing.